What’s The Proper CBD Dose For My Dog?

 CBD Dosage For Dogs

 CBD from hemp is, in essence, a food with very beneficial effects on canine health.
-Like proper diet, adequate exercise and on-going behavioral training, CBD should be considered as just one of the many components to your dog’s total daily wellness regimen.
+Like proper diet, adequate exercise and on-going behavioral training, CBD for dogs should be considered as just one of the many components to your dog’s total daily wellness regimen.
 But determining an ‘effective dose’ of CBD for your dog depends on a number of different factors: size (weight) of your dog, health condition, disease history, concentration (percentage) of CBD plus individual variances in metabolism as well as the method of delivery can all effect the starting dose for you dog.

 As any pet owner knows, dogs come in all shapes and sizes–therefore, each dog’s dosage of CBD is always going to be different; meaning you should begin with a lowest recommended dose and gradually increase over a period of time.